Good Gut Health is vital for a strong and balanced Immune System

 In February, after the first few UK case of coronavirus were confirmed, I was asked to write an article for the Daily Mail, which focussed on the importance of the immune system in fighting infection and preventing disease.
 2 million people read the feature, and it was shared more than 20,000+ worldwide:

 Research shows that there is a huge amount of interaction between the body’s immune system and bacteria in the gut.
 Beneficial gut bacteria species have been demonstrated to impact both the innate (present right from birth) and acquired immune systems (acquired during the course of life).
 They have also been shown to significantly shorten the duration of having a common cold, and decrease the severity of the symptoms.
 So, we need to focus on optimising our gut health, strengthening the gut lining and re-inoculating (re-populating your gut with bacteria by eating prebiotic and probiotic rich foods).
-In turn, this will then help promote a strong immune system.
+In turn, this will then help promote a strong and balanced immune system.

 Foods to boost gut health